 An immediate red card will be given for displaying particular inappropriate behaviour, for example: swearing at staff/other children, physical contact (fighting, hitting, and deliberately pushing others), creating a dangerous situation for others.
-This will be a playtime detention.
+This will be a playtime detention and a letter home to parents.

 Parents/Carers will be informed if their child receives a red and consistent yellow cards through a letter and a text informing them about the incident.
-Parents are asked to acknowledge the letter by signing and returning to school.
-The Headteacher/Deputy/teachers will also speak to parents at home time or a by telephone if it is a serious incident or parent may be invited to a meeting at school.
+Parents will be contacted by telephone if it is a serious incident or the parent may be invited to a meeting at school with Senior Leaders.